Visited: late dry season

 White-gaped Honeyeater (Stomiopera unicolor)

 The Grey-crowned Babblers were here, gathering in numbers around the taps and squabbling as they do.
-There were good views of the Red-collared Lorikeets and both birds were great to watch as they fought alongside each other at their taps.
+There were also good views of the Red-collared Lorikeets and both birds were great to watch as they fought alongside each other at their taps.

 Grey-crowned Babbler (Pomatostomus temporalis)